dkrusky/Protected-Signed-URLs-Self-Hosted/README.md

 openssl rsa -in PRIVATE_KEY.pem -outform PEM -pubout -out PUBLIC_KEY.pem
 ```

-The entire contents of the files are their respective defines in `protected.php`.
+The entire contents of the files are their respective defines in `config.inc.php`.
 For example:

 ```php
 	define('PUBLIC_KEY', '-----BEGIN PUBLIC KEY-----